lxhy9799/SSTT/README.md

 This repository contains the implementation of  **SSTT**.
 Pre-trained models are provided here.
-You can run python evaluate.py to reproduce the results of our experiments.
+You can run `python evaluate.py` to reproduce the results of our experiments.
 We will open all source code upon acceptance of the paper.
+The val and test datasets are available at https://pan.baidu.com/s/1eKWLMyWwsbJ9sRmVC1uY1g extracted code:jydr

 ## Evaluation